jaantollander/dotfiles-arch/README.md

 - Laptop: *Lenovo Thinkpad T480s*
 - Keyboard: [*Kinesis Advantage 2*](https://kinesis-ergo.com/keyboards/advantage2-keyboard/)
 - Mouse: *Razer DeathAdder Elite*
+- USB Flash Drive: Kingston DataTraveler

 ## Installation Scripts
 ### Arch Linux
 You can read my instructions for installing Arch Linux in the [**arch**](./arch) directory.
-It includes instructions with and without encryption and the post installation steps.
+It includes instructions with and without encryption and the post-installation steps.

 ### Configurations
 First, we need to clone the dotfiles repository to the home directory.